rmajoewsky/Predicting-Smoking-Status-from-EHRs/README.md

 The various model files in Machine Learning Directory do not need to be run in any particular order, but must all be run before graphs can be generated

-run our_graphs.py to generate graphs for this experiment graphs from this experiment are stored in Our_Results folder within the Machine Learning directory
+run our_graphs.py to generate graphs for this experiment

-run graphs_from_paper.py to generate graphs with hardcoded values from reference paper for comparison purposes graphs from reference paper data are stored in Paper_Results folder within the Machine Learning Directory

-Directories Our_Results and Paper_Results already contain graphs that were produced during experiments and are included in report